The Sun Rises (1954 film)

 The Sun Rises (Romanian: Răsare soarele) is a 1954 Romanian drama film directed by Dinu Negreanu.
 It was made at the recently opened Buftea Studios in Bucharest.
 The film is a sequel to Negreanu's 1953 film The Bugler's Grandsons, and covers the Second World War and post-war years.

+Plot

+The film depicts the life of Cristea Dorobanțu during World War II.
+Dorobanțu is an underground communist fighter who organizes the sabotage of the weapons production at the Racoviceanu factory and of a laboratory for the manufacture of explosives.